A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Networking: The exchange of information or services among individuals, groups or institutions.
 This can be done face to face or online for example sites like Linkedin.

 Non-Refundable Fare: Most commonly refers to an airline fare or in some cases a rail fare that once issued cannot be refunded.
 Some Airlines and Rail Companies may allow a portion of the fare to be carried over for future travel.
+Often the cheapest fares.

 Non-Smoking Area: Venue, area or room strictly prohibiting smoking.